TheHamkerCat/Telegram_VC_Bot/README.md

 Just Another [Obviously better!]
 Telegram Voice-Chat Bot To Play Music From Various Sources In Your Group

-## owner_id and sudo chat_id is broken for now will fix till tomorrow

 <img src="tg_vc_bot.png" width="300" height="300">